 Business statistics serve to provide information to the user on Customs operations from the business perspective.

 NCTS, ECS and ICS business statistics are collected on a monthly basis in the National Domain under automatic procedures by the NCA.
-Business statistics are sent to the CS/MIS application across CCN/CSI or uploaded on CS/MIS Web interface by means of the Sending of Statistics Data C_STA_SND (IE411).
+Business statistics are sent to the CS/MIS2 application across CCN/CSI or uploaded on CS/MIS2 Web interface by means of the Sending of Statistics Data C_STA_SND (IE411).
 NAs may send IE411 statistical messages that include data for multiple domains (NCTS and/or ECS and/or ICS) and/or IE411 messages that include data for one customs domain.
-If an NA sends more than one IE411 message concerning a given month and customs domain, the latest information will overwrite any previously communicated data (i.e. if in the first message IE411 for a statistic type a value has been transmitted and the second message IE411 does not contain this certain statistic type, the first value remains valid; if a statistic type value is transmitted in both messages, the second value is used to update the message IE4128);
+If an NA sends more than one IE411 message concerning a given month and customs domain, the latest information will overwrite any previously communicated data (i.e. if in the first message IE411 for a statistic type a value has been transmitted and the second message IE411 does not contain this certain statistic type, the first value remains valid; if a statistic type value is transmitted in both messages, the second value is used to update the message IE4126);